notstomped/esx_notstompedCall/README.md

 known issues:
 - notifications are showing multiple times
 - multiple blips are created for a single call ( --> use /endall instead of /end)
+- unecessary variables (remove them if they bother you)